 - Adopt a policy for separating or removing unengaged users

-- Not hedging against data loss – Data loss is a big deal and could eventually affect the success of your entire marketing automation platform.
-That’s a main reason why many people fear data migrations in the first place.
+Data loss is a big deal and could eventually affect the success of your entire marketing automation platform.
+That’s the main reason why many people fear data migrations in the first place.
 Do your best to think about potential data loss in advance.
 Back up data using multiple channels, ensure that any lists you upload are clean, transfer all GDPR subscription information, and start planning for more first-party data collection.

 Tips for Avoiding Costly Mistakes